 Requiring reauthorization every five years, the Act is once more up for a vote by Congress.
 The House voted in the affirmative on March 17th despite a “No” vote by 172 of its Republican members.
 The Act now resides in the Senate where it is expected to face opposition by the GOP because of the gun control terms that are included in the 2021 version.
 But, truth be told, your right to own a gun should never override, or be more important, than my right to be physically safe.

 Over the last 25 years, the Act has evolved to address a changing landscape.
 Here are some of the key additions to the Act for 2021:

 - Closes the “boyfriend loophole” for firearms purchases: The bill would bar anyone convicted of stalking or domestic abuse from being able to purchase a firearm.
 At the moment, this restriction only applies to partners who are married, cohabitating, or have children with the victim.

-- Increases accountability for incidents on tribal lands: Currently, Native American tribes don’t have jurisdiction to prosecute certain violent acts against women by non-tribal members including sexual assault, limiting the legal accountability of some offenders.
+- Increases accountability for incidents on tribal lands: Currently, Native American tribes do not have jurisdiction to prosecute certain violent acts against women by non-tribal members including sexual assault, limiting the legal accountability of some offenders.
 This bill would change that.